 cropped image

-How to Say Hello in Chinese | Meaning, Translations & Global Greetings Guide
+How to Say Hello in Chinese | Meaning, Translations & Global Greetings Guide in 2026

 Learning how to say hello in Chinese is a simple step that opens the door to a rich and beautiful culture.
 Greetings are often the first words we exchange, and they shape how conversations begin.
 When you understand how different cultures say hello, you build stronger global connections.
 It also helps you show respect and kindness to people from around the world.